neboat/opencilk-ppopp-23-ae/README.md

 hardware and system configuration --- you can use this artifact to replicate the following results:
-- *OpenCilk functionality:* OpenCilk supports compiling and running a variety of Cilk programs using either the Cilk Plus or OpenCilk runtime systems.
+- *OpenCilk functionality:* OpenCilk supports compiling and running a variety of Cilk programs using either the OpenMP, oneTBB, Cilk Plus or OpenCilk runtime systems.
 OpenCilk also supports the use of tools, such as the Cilkscale scalability analyzer, to analyze task-parallel program execution.
-- *Figure 3 performance trend:* Across the non-randomized benchmarks, the baseline performance of OpenCilk --- without pedigree and DPRNG support enabled and without any tool, such as Cilkscale, enabled --- is typically equal to or faster than that of Cilk Plus.
-In particular, the parallel running times of these benchmarks is often better when using OpenCik, compared to Cilk Plus.
+- *Figure 3 performance trend:* Across the non-randomized benchmarks, the baseline performance of OpenCilk --- without pedigree and DPRNG support enabled and without any tool, such as Cilkscale, enabled --- is typically equal to or faster than that of Cilk Plus, OpenMP, and oneTBB.
+In particular, the parallel running times of these benchmarks is often better when using OpenCik.
 - *Figure 4 performance trend:* Across the non-randomized benchmarks, OpenCik runs efficiently with pedigree and DPRNG support enabled, generally incurring low overheads compared to the OpenCilk's